LG V35 ThinQ vs. LG V30: Out with the old, in with the ThinQ

 Winner: LG V35 ThinQ

 You may have trouble telling these phones apart at first glance.
 In fact, you may struggle to tell them apart at second glance, too.
 The LG V35 ThinQ and the LG V30 are identical in terms of outward appearance.
 They both have a 6-inch display with curved corners, small bezels, and no notch.
-They both have glass backs with a dual camera module and a fingerprint sensor beneath.
-They both have a USB-C port on the bottom and a headphone port on the top.
-They both…well, you get the picture.
+They both have glass backs with a dual camera module and a fingerprint sensor beneath, as well as a USB-C port on the bottom and a headphone port on the top.
+They both …well, you get the picture.

 While you’ll want a case to guard against drop damage, both these phones also boast IP68 certification, which means they can handle short dunks into water without damage.
 Interestingly, the V35 ThinQ employs Corning’s Gorilla Glass 4 instead of the Gorilla Glass 5 found in the V30.
 We don’t have unbreakable smartphone glass yet, but we do know that Gorilla Glass 5 can withstand falls from greater heights without damage.
-However, the trade-off is usually that tougher protection against impacts means lesser protection against scratching, and glancing at our well-used LG V30 it does have a few scratches on the body, so perhaps that’s why LG switched here.
+The trade-off is that tougher protection against impacts means less protection against scratching, and glancing at our well-used LG V30, it does have a few scratches on the body, so perhaps that’s why LG made the switch here.

 The only other difference you’ll find is the color options.
 The V35 ThinQ only comes in black or gray so far.
 The V30 can be found in black, silver, blue, violet, and rose.